The Three Most Important Things to Consider When Selecting a Pickleball Paddle

 Weight is arguably the most important factor when choosing a paddle.
 Pickleball paddles can range from 6 to 14 ounces.
 Most graphite and other composite paddles weigh from 6 to 9 ounces.
 Weight influences how a paddle feels when you pick it up and swing it on the court.
 For someone without pre-existing injuries, your choice of paddle weight is entirely up to your personal fitness level and comfort.
 A heavier paddle will help you to drive the ball with power, but will give you less control or “touch”.
 A lighter paddle will not provide as powerful a drive but will increase ball control and feel.
 There is conflicting advice given on what weight of paddle to use if you have, for instance, tennis elbow but the majority of sufferers tend to suffer fewer problems when using a middle to heavyweight paddle with the correct grip size for their hand.

-There are four categories of paddles: wood paddles (prices range from £10-£15), composite paddles from £35-£80), graphite paddles (from £60-£115) and premium paddles (£85-£125).
+There are four categories of paddles: Wood paddles (prices range from £10-£15), composite paddles from £35 -£80), graphite paddles (from £60-£115) and premium paddles (£85 upwards to £150).
 Graphite paddles are composite paddles with graphite hitting surfaces which tends to make them a tad more expensive.
 Premium paddles tend to be the latest and usually the most expensive paddles that are generally endorsed/used by celebrity players.
 Wood paddles are the least expensive but are also the heaviest and don’t provide that wonderful “pop” that players love.
 Most players will graduate quickly from wood to a composite/graphite paddle so if you are new to pickleball and looking for your first paddle, I would recommend that you go for a medium priced composite or graphite paddle straight away.
 If you are someone who always wants the best, go for a premium paddle!

 3. Grip Size.